WASHINGTON STATE - HOSPITAL MANDATORY REORTING GUIDE

 Category 5 — Complaints / Investigations

-Attorney Notes: Absence of a codified timeline allows attorneys to scrutinize delays in serious patient‑safety cases.
+Attorney Notes: Absence of a codified initiation timeline permits scrutiny of investigative delay in serious patient-safety matters.